CallumMSFT/contoso/README.md

 # Update

-##### Callum Lowe, September 2018
+##### Callum Lowe, 20 September 2018

 This repo has had the hybrid networking shared services hub-spoke reference architecture modified.
 The changes can be tracked via GitHub.
-For the original files, please refer to the URL at the top pof this page.
+For the original files, please refer to the URL at the top of this page.